la2050/archive/_organizations/harlem-lacrosse-los-angeles.md

 ---
 published: true
 organization_id: '2018051'
-title: Harlem Lacrosse - Los Angeles
+title: Harlem Lacrosse
 org_type: Nonprofit
 org_summary: >-
-  HL-LA empowers students who are most at risk for academic decline and dropout to rise above their challenges, and dream about tomorrow while working hard on the field and in the classroom today.
+  HL-LA empowers students who are most at risk for academic decline and dropout to rise above their challenges, reach their full potential, and dream about tomorrow while training on and off the field.
 tags_indicators:
   - Teaching & mentorship
   - Fitness & sports